ArangoDB-Community/pyArango/README.rst

 NoSQL is really cool, but in this harsh world it is impossible to live without field validation.

-**WARNING**
-pyArango does not support ArangoDB V 3.x yet, but i'm working on it, and it should be available very soon.
+**WARNING**: pyArango does not support ArangoDB V 3.x yet, but i'm working on it, and it should be available very soon.

 Key Features
 ------------